 Cell phones are not allowed out during school hours, from 7:50 am - 2:00 pm.
 Once the bell rings, phones should be turned off and put away.
 Any cell phone out during school hours will be confiscated and parents will need to pick up at the front office.

-Effective January 1, 2016, any possession and/or use of electronic cigarettes (e-cigarettes) will be considered as a Class C offense under Hawaii Administrative Rules (HAR) Title 8 Chapter 19 Student Misconduct, Discipline, School Searches and Seizures, Reporting Offenses, Police Interviews and Arrests, and Restitution for Vandalism.
+It is unlawful for anyone under the age of 21 to purchase, use or possess any tobacco product or electronic smoking device per Act 206(2018), Section 712-1258 HRS.
+Click here for most recent notice.
+Since January 1, 2016, any possession and/or use of electronic cigarettes (e-cigarettes) will be considered as a Class C offense under Hawaii Administrative Rules (HAR) Title 8 Chapter 19 Student Misconduct, Discipline, School Searches and Seizures, Reporting Offenses, Police Interviews and Arrests, and Restitution for Vandalism.
 Please see the letter from Mrs. Badua regarding this new rule here.